chibichaan/Theanimedork/README.md

 # Theanimedork
-This is the first thing I did when I was learning HTML/CSS.
-This is like a raw version of my current blog that is on wordpress.
+This is one of the earliest things I made out of HTML/CSS when I first started learning about web development.
+This is a "raw" version of my blog that is currently on wordpress.